- 1 Does Walmart sell Illinois fishing license?

 Illinois Fishing License at Walmart Fishing licenses in this state are issued every month of the year.
 These licenses expire at the same time, on March 31 of every year.
 24-hour fishing licenses are available in Illinois.

-Do you need a fishing license in Illinois right now?
+How much is a fishing license in Illinois at Walmart?

 How much is a fishing license at Walmart in Indiana?